LucasZupan/PI-Pokemon/README.md

 ## Project Objectives

 - Build a JavaScript App from scratch
-- Afirm and conect all the learned concepts in the Carreer
+- Afirm and conect all the learned concepts in the Career

 ## Stack of Technologies